TiokengSamuel/Facebook-clone/README.md

 # Facebook-clone
-This is an example to the facebook clone. its going to involve technologies like : reacjs, redux context api, Firebase, and google authentication
+This is an example to the facebook clone. its going to involve technologies like : reactJs, react context api.
+With Firebase, and google authentication at the backend